agrawalvinay699/prac-pro/README.md

 3. Forgot password link workable
 4. edit profile php

-In short I need codes in php for back-end.
+In short I need codes in php for back-end. but...
-You are welcome for front-end & ui/ux.
+You are welcome for front-end & ui/ux responsive updates.
 Thankyou for visiting...